 3.15 TOWN SERVICES AND FACILITIES

 The Town of Dewey Beach was chartered by the state of Delaware in 1981.
 According to Section 3 of the Charter, "The government of the Town and the exercise of all powers conferred by [its Charter] ... shall be vested in the Commissioners of Dewey Beach.
 The Commissioners of Dewey Beach shall consist of five members .One of the said Commissioners shall have the title of "Mayor of the Town of Dewey Beach ...”
-The Town holds annual elections in which property owners and long-term lease holders are eligible to vote.
+The Town holds annual elections in which property owners, residents, and long-term lease holders are eligible to vote.
 Commissioners are elected to staggered two-year terms; the Mayor is chosen for a one-year term by a vote of the Commissioners, and serves as chief executive of the Town.

 The management of Town operations is directed by a Town Manager, who is hired by the Commissioners, and is responsible to them for the proper administration of the affairs of the Town placed in his/her charge.
 The Town Manager currently supervises the Chief of Police (Police Division), and Director of Accounting and Human Resources, Director of Finance, Building Official, Lifeguard Captain, Maintenance Supervisor, Parking Supervisor/Code Enforcement, and a number of other town employees in the Administrative Division of Town Hall.